Solicitor Website Design – web design advice for a legal practice

 6. Who will manage it, support & maintain it and train you?

-8. How much business do you project will come from your web presence ?
+8. How much business will come to your project from your web presence?

 10 Reasons to get a professional web presence and a competent team of web partners.

-You make a point of looking professional in court, so why not do the same online?
+You make a point of looking professional in a court of law, so why not do the same online?

 Most people are timid about approaching a solicitor or even changing their solicitor.
 They are afraid of legal costs or meeting gruff, intelligent, academics with poor interpersonal skills.